atibp1722/js-web/README.md

 # cocktails
 get info (ingredients, instructions) on your favorite cocktails from cocktailDB

 # stack-master
 create tower if the fixed base block overlap position with a moving block when it is moving across

 # queue-mgmt
 queue manager to add and process customers assign priority so customer can be in first place

+# factory-sim
+factory conveyer belt simulator to add products on the line and auto execution in orderly manner